blimyj/MediHealth/README.md

 [Prevent weak passwords from being set via firebase password authentication]
 - Spam prevention and

-## How are we different from similar platforms?
+## :syringe: How are we different from similar platforms?
 - **HealthHub SG**
   - It only tracks medical appointments from public hospitals and polyclinics but not private hospitals and clinics.
 In addition, it does not track appointments for blood donations.
   - There is no reminder functionality for patient’s medicines.